meghanamadineni/Seal-message-in-image/README.md

 ## Executing Encoder
 For encoding, encode.py is run.<br/>
 >python encode.py <br/>
 Image location and the message to be embedded are given as inputs.
-The output image gets saved in the project root folder.<br/>
+The output image gets saved as output.bmp in the project root folder.<br/>

 ## Executing Decoder
 For decoding, decode.py is run.<br/>